 Location: New Bedford, Massachusetts

 History: Situated within the County Street Historical District, the 1834 house built for whaling merchant William Rotch, Jr., displays historic furnishings from three periods, designed to reflect the three families who lived there (Rotch from 1834, Jones from 1851, and Duff from 1935).
 Other interior details have been restored to the mid-19th century, from the paneled interior shutters covering the large windows to the ornamental plaster medallions on the ceilings.

 Details: Hours are Monday-Saturday, 10 a.m. to 4 p.m., and 12 p.m. to 4 p.m. on Sunday, with 30-minute self-guided tours.
 Adult admission is $5; discounts are available for AAA members, seniors, students, and children.
 On the second Thursday evening of every month (January excepted), the museum is open free of charge.

 Location: Leesburg, Virginia

 History: Originally conceived as a Federal mansion in 1804, construction of Oatlands was disrupted by the war of 1812.
-When proprietor George Carter finally returned to the project, he reimagined the house as a grand Greek Revival, incorporating features like a soaring portico and octagonal drawing room.
+When proprietor George Carter finally returned to the project, he reimagined it as a grand Greek Revival house, incorporating features like a soaring portico and octagonal drawing room.
 Meticulously preserved, today the estate regularly hosts afternoon teas, gardening workshops, and other events.